RaienryuuNoNatsu/The-Legend-of-Heroes--Trails-from-Zero-Assets/README.md

 ![Pic1](doc/res/00.png)

 Yes, I took the liberty of adapting the logo using the name of this project.
 A big thank you to [**Solabalossa**](https://www.youtube.com/channel/UC5F_He18MGpwZxVrsr8uZUA) who made the logo, and to **tobeavailablesoon** who worked on a few details and refinements.
 The result of their combined efforts is what follows.
+Also, the white pixels at the bottom have been fixed, it was my mistake in judging the final placement and vertical resolution of the asset.

 ![Pic2](doc/res/01.png)
 (*The loading screen, which rarely appears but has a few chances to shine.*)